Physics & Astronomy Frequently Asked Questions

-For students who already have credit for PHY 111, PHY 112 is also offered in the fall, with seats typically reserved for first-years.
-Note that MAT 109 is a co-requisite course for PHY 111 and MAT 110 is a co-requisite for PHY 112.
+For students who already have credit for PHY 111, PHY 112 is also offered in the fall, with some seats typically reserved for first-year students.
+As a potential Physics or Astrophysics major, you should take PHY 112 in the spring after completing PHY 111 in the fall.
+Note that MAT 109 is a co-requisite course for PHY 111, and MAT 110 is a co-requisite for PHY 112.

 There is some flexibility in the Physics or Astrophysics majors, so an interested student may start the major in their second or third semesters.
 However, students must start in the first semester if they are planning BOTH a major in Physics or Astrophysics AND one of the following:

--planning to study abroad,
+- Planning to study abroad,

--planning to complete pre-health requirements, or
+- Planning to complete pre-health requirements, or

--planning to complete 3/2 dual-degree engineering requirements.
+- Planning to complete 3/2 dual-degree engineering requirements.